Share your story.

 #Your voice matters

-Reflecting Freedom Network (RFN), a Florida based nonprofit, invites citizens around the world to take part in its restorative justice documentary series, Truth & Reconciliation Conversations.
+Reflecting Freedom Network (RFN), a nonprofit charity, invites citizens around the world to take part in its restorative justice documentary series, Truth & Reconciliation Conversations.
 The documentaries are about racism and the global struggle to overcome it.
-Citizens can submit their recorded stories to RFN and, if selected, they will be part of the series which culminates with a global premier on Nelson Mandela International Day 2021.
+Citizens can submit their recorded stories to RFN and, if selected, they will be part of the series which culminates with a global premiere on Nelson Mandela International Day 2021.

 The overlapping global crises of COVID-19 and civil unrest have focused new attention on the deadly impact of racism.
 For many people of color, George Floyd’s murder by the police is a poignant reminder of the tragic intersection between racism and injustice.
 It’s a topic that evokes anger, fear, guilt, as well as renewed commitment to reconciliation and systemic change.
 “Forgiveness takes one person, reconciliation two,” said Khalil Osiris, founder of RFN and host of the Nelson Mandela International Day 2020 (#NMID2020) documentary.
 “Our aim is to encourage people to start talking about ending racism, and in so doing build a global movement for justice.”